dyrnq/distops/README.md

 ```

-now,you can use browser open http://127.0.0.1:8080, default user password(admin/admin).
+now, you can use browser open http://127.0.0.1:8080, default user password(admin/admin).

 default database use sqlite.